RickHPotter/dindin.js/SPRINT_PLANNING.md

      - ✅ Check if the transaction belongs to the user.

 11. **DINDIN-11:** Implement getting transaction income and outcome numbers (GET /transacao/extrato).
+    - **Subtasks:**
+     - ✅ Validate order of this route, given that it can collide with /transacao/:id.

 12. **DINDIN-12:** Implement filtering transactions by category (GET /transacao?filtro=[]).
     - **Subtasks:**